JHU-PL-Lab/www-fpse/lecture/variants.md

    1. Define the combinators you need (maps, folds, node counts, etc.) using `let rec`
    2. Use your combinators without needing `let rec`

-* Here is a simple recursive function over binary trees for example:
+* Here is a simple recursive function over binary trees:
 ```ocaml
 let rec add_gobble binstringtree =
    match binstringtree with